ofiscarlett/ofiscarlett/README.md

 # Hello, I'm Scarlett! 👋

-I'm a second-year Information Technology student at OAMK with a passion for building and exploring new technologies.
+I'm a third-year Information Technology student at OAMK with a passion for building and exploring new technologies.

 ## 📚 Education
 - **Bachelor's Degree in Information Technology**